 What we do: Flowering shares legal advice

-Flowering shares, like other equity-based share plans, offer an effective and tax-efficient way to incentivise key employees where HMRC approved schemes like EMI schemes cannot be used.
+Flowering shares, like other equity-based share plans, offer an effective and tax-efficient way to incentivise key employees where HMRC tax-advantaged schemes like EMI schemes cannot be used.
 They can also be combined with other types of shares.

 We’ll advise on: